The TRIO program requirements will lay out the guidelines for who can apply to become a McNair scholar.

 - A UW-Eau Claire student; all majors are elegibile.

-- Have potential and desire to apply for, enter, and pursue a graduate program leading to a research doctorate
+- Have the potential and desire to apply for, enter, and pursue a graduate program.

-- Be recommended by a UW-Eau Claire faculty or academic staff member
+- Be supported by a recommendation from a UW-Eau Claire faculty or staff member.

 - Have a minimum standing of rising sophomore with a GPA of 2.75 or greater.

 Take this quiz to find out if you are eligible.

 Why become a McNair Scholar?
 Immediate benefits include:

-- Receiving intense mentoring in a nurturing and supportive environment
+- Receive intense mentoring in a nurturing and supportive environment

-- Undertaking collaborative research with UW-Eau Claire faculty members
+- Undertake collaborative research with UW-Eau Claire faculty members

-- Receiving all the benefits of the program's personalized services including seminars, Summer Research Institute, workshops, travel funds for conferences and graduate school site visits, GRE preparation, CV services, personal statements, presentation opportunities at professional venues, and networking opportunities
+- Participate in the program's personalized services including seminars, Summer Research Institute, workshops, presentation opportunities at professional venues, and networking opportunities

-- Receiving personalized assistance with graduate school selection and application
+- Receive personalized assistance with graduate school selection and application

-- Benefitting from application fee waivers available from many graduate schools across the country
+- Benefit from application fee waivers available from many graduate schools across the country

-- Learning about financial aid, fellowships, and grant opportunities
+- Learn about financial aid, fellowships, and grant opportunities

 Long-term benefits: A McNair Scholar for life

 The expected long-term benefits of the McNair program are derived from the program purpose of providing disadvantaged college students with effective preparation for doctoral study.
 Research provides irrefutable evidence that a doctoral degree bestows monetary and non-monetary benefits that last over a lifetime.
 These include highest annual median income compared to lower levels of educational attainment, an unemployment rate of close to zero percent, a life-time earnings curve that is much higher than lower levels of educational attainment, and a wide array of research and academic employment possibilities.